primefaces/primefaces/docs/9_0/core/clientwindow.md

 </faces-config>
 ```

-It´s a replacement for following JSF-mechanism activated in web.xml.
+It´s a replacement for the standard JSF-mechanism activated in web.xml.
 So only add PrimeClientWindowLifecycleFactory
 but not add javax.faces.CLIENT_WINDOW_MODE!
 ```xml
 <context-param>